(updated September 2018)

 A good VR experience requires very high frame rates, typically 90 Hz per eye.
 This means ParaView needs to render very quickly.
 Having a high-end CPU/GPU is critical.
 Both the Rift and Vive suggest at least a GTX 970 class GPU, but the higher, the better.
 Both vendors sell or recommend systems that are Vive-ready PCs or Oculus-ready PCs.
 Likewise, both vendors have tools to check if your current system is VR ready for the Vive or Oculus.

 Once you have purchased a headset, make sure that it is installed per the manufacturer’s instructions and that it works with their demo software.
-For the Oculus, you need to make sure you authorize running “Unknown Sources” in the Settings/General menu as shown below.
+For all headsets you also need to download and install SteamVR as we use the OpenVR API as the interface.

-Before running this version of ParaView, make sure Oculus Home for the Rift or Steam VR for the Vive is running.
-Once unzipped, you can then run ParaView by double clicking on the executable.
+Before running this version of ParaView, make sure Steam VR is running.
+Once installed, you can then run ParaView by double clicking on the executable.
 ParaView will start as usual with a window on the computer screen.
 Using the regular mouse/keyboard, you can load or create your visualization as you normally would in ParaView.
-If you are new to ParaView, you can get a quick start by loading the sample ParaView State file SampleVRTubes.pvsm, which is included in the zip file.
 ParaView also has a full tutorial you can download.

-While in VR, you should not interact with the ParaView window.
-With the HTC Vive, you can interact with the data using the two touch controllers.
+You can then interact with the data using the two touch controllers.
 Pulling the trigger will grab an object, allowing you to hold it and move it around.
-If you hold both triggers down at the same time, you can scale and translate the virtual world.
+If you hold both grip buttons down at the same time, you can scale and translate the virtual world.
 Pulling your hands apart will make it larger while moving them closer together makes it smaller.
 Moving your hands in the same direction translates the world in that direction.
-Pressing down on the touch-pad will start flying you in the direction the touch-pad is pointing.
+Pressing down on the touch-pad or joystick will start flying in the direction the controller is pointing.

-When you are done in VR, press the menu button on a touch controller on the Vive to return to ParaView or the space bar on the keyboard for the Oculus Rift.
-Now you can make more changes to your data in ParaView, and when you are done, hit the “Send to OpenVR/Oculus” button to return to VR.
+When you are done in VR, press the menu button on a controller (application menu for Vive, A button for Oculus) to return to ParaView.
+Now you can make more changes to your data in ParaView, and when you are done, hit the “Send to OpenVR” button to return to VR.
 This way, you can alternate between exploring your data on the screen and in VR.

-This experimental version should handle rendering polygonal surfaces and molecular models.
-It currently does not support volume rendering, although the underlying support in the VTK layer does.
-We suspect it will not work with animations either, so be warned.
+Note that animations may not work in VR and are still in development.
 Many annotations will not show up.
 Finally, it does not support remote rendering of any kind due to the high frame rates required.

 Recent additions to VTK that make this all work

-Under the hood, ParaView is using the new Oculus and OpenVR rendering modules in VTK.
-These two modules can be found in the Rendering sub-directory and can be turned on when compiling VTK using CMake options.
-When VTK is built with these modules, it includes new subclasses of vtkOpenGLRenderWindow, vtkOpenGLRenderer, vtkOpenGLCamera, and vtkRenderWindowInteractor to support rendering and interacting with the Oculus or Vive, respectively.
+Under the hood, ParaView is using the new OpenVR rendering module in VTK.
+This module can be found in the Rendering sub-directory and can be turned on when compiling VTK using CMake options.
+When VTK is built with these modules, it includes new subclasses of vtkOpenGLRenderWindow, vtkOpenGLRenderer, vtkOpenGLCamera, and vtkRenderWindowInteractor to support rendering and interacting with the OpenVR.
 In addition, there are some new classes in RenderingCore designed to help with picking and interaction, when you have devices that support 3D positions and orientations such as the Vive and Oculus controllers. vtkRenderWindowInteractor3D extends many of the methods in vtkRenderWindowInteractor to include a Z coordinate and allow for event coordinates to be in world coordinates in additional to window coordinates. vtkPropPicker3D is designed to perform a pick using a 3D location as opposed to the more common X, Y screen location.
 Finally, vtkInteractorStyle3D provides the basic interaction style that the Vive controllers use to select and move objects or translate and scale the world.

-If you have built VTK with either Oculus or OpenVR support, then creating an immersive visualization follows the same model as existing VTK visualizations.
+If you have built VTK with OpenVR support, then creating an immersive visualization follows the same model as existing VTK visualizations.
 A simple cone example is shown below.

 int main(int argc, char *argv)